ConceptaNjolima/MyTNTResources/Week 3/[ENG3.0]AdaptiveLayouts.md

 # Adaptive Layouts

-This lesson explains how to make your content's position adapt to your screen size
+This lesson explains how to make your content's position adapt to the user's screen size and orientation

 **Learning objectives**